-A bar or bas mitzve literally means a son or daughter of the commandments.
-Whether there is a celebration or not, a boy becomes a bar miztve at the age of thirteen and a girl becomes a bas mitzve at the age of twelve.
-The event is observed by calling the bar or bas mitzve to read from the torah and haftorah, and often by their leading the entire Shabbos morning service.
-But what kind of a party will you have to celebrate your son or daughter becoming bar or bas mitzve?
+A bar or bas A bar or bas mitzve literally means a son or daughter of the commandments.
+Whether there is a celebration or not, a boy becomes a bar mitzve at the age of thirteen and a girl becomes a bas mitzve at the age of twelve.
+The event is observed by calling the bar or bas mitzve to read from the torah and haftorah, and often by their leading the Shabbos morning service.
+And then...how will you celebrate with your friends and family.?

-We watch to see just how much dance leading and gentle encouragement is needed, or whether the guests can dance without being led.
-We keep in touch with you to know if or when stories and songs are appropriate, and whether previous plans need revision at a moment's notice.
-We're also sensitive to keeping the music quiet enough for your guests comfort, and for there to be times of silence during the meal so that your guests can talk with each other.
+We watch to see just how much dance-leading and encouragement is needed.
+We communicate with you and the caterer to know when to dance if or when stories and songs are appropriate, and whether the plans need revision at a moment's notice.
+We're sensitive to keeping the music quiet enough for your guests comfort, and for there to be times of silence during the meal so that your guests can comfortably talk with each other.

 The process starts with how you express the meaning of this simkhe to your children, so that they can express it to their friends.
-Does your son or daughter feel the religious significance of bar/bas mitzve, or is this just an excuse for a party and presents?
+Does your child feel the cultural/religious significance of bar/bas mitzve?
 If you have already imparted this message to your kids, then the next step is to give them the confidence to explain it to their peers.
-Surprisingly, it may be easier to get the message across to those of their friends who aren't Jewish than to some who are.
+Sometimes it is easier to get the message across to those of their friends who aren't Jewish than to some who are.

 Kids behave best when they know what to expect, when they know what is expected of them, and when they feel they are included in the decision making.
 Here are some suggestions:

 In the old country, instrumental music was not traditional at bar mitzves.
-The klezmer band came to prominence performing at weddings, so traditional dances developed in that context.
-At a modern Klezmer bar or bas mitzve, dances can be adapted from those originally done at weddings.
+The klezmer band came to prominence performing at weddings and traditional dances developed in that context.
+At a modern bar or bas mitzve celebration with a klezmer band, dances can be adapted from wedding customs.

-We'll be delighted to help you plan your simkhe to be a joyous, modest, and thoroughly and appropriately Jewish event.
+We'll be delighted to help you plan your simkhe to be a joyous and thoroughly Jewish event.

 Are You Thinking about Invitations?

-Wholesale Klezmer Band's flutist, Peggy Davis, is also a Hebrew Calligrapher who designs beautiful and meaningful invitations and gifts (including gifts for your child's teachers) for Jewish life cycle events.
+Wholesale Klezmer Band's flautist, Peggy Davis, is also a Hebrew calligrapher who designs beautiful and meaningful invitations and gifts (including gifts for your child's teachers) for Jewish life cycle events.
 Please have a look at samples of her work.